One of the most common questions that I hear from parents is, “What can I do at home to help my child read?”

 - Continue as long as your child is interested, switching words when needed.

-These same games can also be played with the final sound of a word, or with the middle sounds of short words.
+These same games can also be played with the final sound of a word or with the middle sounds of short words.
 Ask your child’s teacher how sound games are played in your child’s classroom and when to begin playing the final sound and middle sound variations.
 Your child’s teacher is the best person to advise you on your child’s progress and when to introduce new challenges.
-And remember if is a GAME, a short, fun game.
+And remember if it is a GAME, a short, fun game.

-When your child has mastered the separate skills for associating letter sounds and symbols, and also for deconstructing words into distinct letter sounds, then they are ready to begin writing.
+When your child has mastered the separate skills for associating letter sounds and symbols and also for deconstructing words into distinct letter sounds, then they are ready to begin writing.
 Since mastery of these skills often precedes the fine motor coordination required to hold a pencil, we provide moveable alphabets in Montessori classrooms for children to start writing.

-Children have the choice to practice writing in the classroom with specialised Montessori materials, but if you would like to offer additional opportunities at home you might try offering a little variation.
+Children have the choice to practice writing in the classroom with specialised Montessori materials, but if you would like to offer additional opportunities at home, you might try offering a little variation.
 Try a few building blocks with letters, or plastic magnetic letters for your refrigerator, alphabet stickers, or print and cut apart letters on coloured paper.
 You do not need to suggest or even encourage your child to use these at home, just make them available and wait.
-When your child begins writing in the classroom you may soon see words written at home as well.
+When your child begins writing in the classroom, you may soon see words written at home as well.

-When your child begins writing, initially the writing will be phonetic, meaning that truck may be written truk or truc, and hamburger may be hambrgr.
+When your child begins writing, initially, the writing will be phonetic, meaning that truck may be written truk or truc, and hamburger may be hambrgr.
 Many parents are concerned with spelling, fearing that early mistakes in spelling may need to be unlearned in the future, and therefore believe they are helping their child by correcting spelling.
 However, focusing on spelling takes the spotlight off the act of writing, which is where the child is interested and engaged.
 Writing is a process that takes time to perfect, so focus on celebrating the act of writing and ignore spelling for the time being.
-Soon enough your child will begin to notice spelling and ask “Is this spelled right?”
-When this happens your child has shifted focus to spelling and you can gently correct spelling with less danger of discouraging your child’s efforts.
+Soon enough, your child will begin to notice spelling and ask, “Is this spelled right?”
+When this happens, your child has shifted focus to spelling, and you can gently correct spelling with less danger of discouraging your child’s efforts.

 Offer without Demanding